ElectronSutra/venture/pages/character-creation/twenty-questions.md

 ### 10. What advantages have you accumulated in life?

-Every character has a suite of [_Merits_](/character-creation/merits), which represent their advantages.
+Every character has a suite of [_Merits_](/character-creation/merits), which represent your advantages.
 Check out the Merits section for the complete list.

 **Distribute** 13 dots of merits however you like.
 Then, you get 5 more dots to distribute among Backing, Command, Contacts, Followers, Influence, Language,